Sultan Qaboos ushered in Oman renaissance, quiet diplomacy

 He became disenchanted with his father’s methods and skeptical of the army’s ability to defeat Dhofari rebels.

-When oil exports began in 1967, Sultan Said, accustomed to tight financial constraints, was reluctant to use the revenue for development.
+When oil exports began in 1967, Sultan Said, accustomed to tight financial constraints, was reluctant to spend on development.

 Britain, with considerable clout then over Gulf rulers, helped Qaboos overthrow his father in a palace coup on July 23, 1970.
 Sultan Said was forced to abdicate after some resistance and spent the last two years of his life in exile in England.